 Formatting is a common task when we prepare reports in Excel.
 Formatting the numbers is very important to make the user understand the numbers quickly with formatting.
 In VBA, we can apply the number formatting by using several methods, such as the FORMAT function, the FORMAT NUMBER function, and the NUMBER FORMAT property.

 For example, assume we have the number 0.90 i.e., 90%, and if we want to apply the percentage format for this number, then, we can use the FORMAT like the following.

 This will format the number and returns the number in percentage i.e., 90%.

-- The number Formatting property helps us to apply the desired number formatting for the given range of cells.
+- The number Formatting property helps us to apply the desired formatting to a given range of cells.

-- We can apply number formatting like percentage, currency, date, time, etc…
+- We can apply different number formatting like percentage, currency, date, time, etc.

-- We can opt to show only the date or only the time when we have both the date and time.
+- We can opt to show only the date or time when we have both the date and time.

-- We can show the text along with the numbers by formatting numbers with text.
+- We can show the text along with the numbers by formatting numbers with the text.

 How To Format Numbers With VBA Number Format?

 Number Format is the property available with the range of cells in VBA.
 For example, look at the following numbers.

 In a range of cells A1:A3, we have the numbers.
 If we want to apply number formatting for these numbers, then we can utilize the number format property.

 Step 1 – Before we apply the number formatting, we need to identify the range of cells where we need to apply the number formatting i.e., A1:A3.